Linda Gail Ellison Dutton

-DECATUR — Linda Gail Ellison Dutton, 62, died February 2, 2020.
-Shelton Funeral Home will announce arrangements.
-Guestbook available at http://www.sheltonfuneralhome.net.
+DECATUR — Funeral for Linda Gail Ellison Dutton, 62, will be Thursday at 2 p.m. at Shelton Funeral Home with visitation two hours prior to service.
+Burial is in Roselawn Cemetery.
+She is survived by her daughter, Emily Marksberry.
+Guestbook available at http://www.sheltonfuneralhome.net

 (0) entries